Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 * Once everything has been successfullly completed  $ ```sudo reboot```

-### SWAP (optional):
+### Disable the SWAP file :
-I add 1GB of swap space.
  Some people seem concerned that frequent writes to the MicroSD card will make it fail quickly.
-I therefore decided to set the swappiness such that it only uses the swap as a last resort.
+I find that if its turned on, things break.
+In a effort to reduce troubleshooting time, I turn it off.

+First turn off all existing swapfiles.
 ```
 sudo swapoff -a
 ```
+then comment out the swapfile components in the /etc/fstab file
 ```
-/etc/fstab
+nano /etc/fstab
 ```
 put a # sign in fron of the following line like so
 ```
 # use  dphys-swapfile swap[on|off]  for that
 ```
+disable swapfile from systemd
 ```
 sudo dphys-swapfile swapoff && \
 sudo dphys-swapfile uninstall && \